 REMEMBER: Many organic peroxides are sensitive to temperature, so always check the safety data sheet (SDS) for any temperature-controlled storage recommendations.
 You are required under Australian WHS Regulations to store any temperature reactive chemical within safe temperature ranges.

-How Are You Storing Your Organic Peroxides and Flammable Liquids?
+How are you Storing Your Organic Peroxides and Flammable Liquids?

 Businesses that carry multiple classes of dangerous goods require strict segregation controls to maintain a safe and compliant working environment.
 As we’ve detailed in this blog, a risk assessment is critical when your worksite carries multiple classes of dangerous goods, so you can accurately identify and control the hazards that are present.